Veohtu

 UserManual Always use proper form for each exercise: keep your movements controlled and deliberate through the full range of motion (within your anatomical limitations), using a correct breathing pattern (exhale on lift, inhale on release).
 Teaching your brain bad form by lifting incorrectly will lead to injuries in the long term.
 Study the Exercise videos to learn proper technique and ask a qualified trainer to observe and correct your form.

 UserManual Always aim for quality, not quantity.
-Five full-reps is better than ten half-reps.
+Five full reps are better than ten half-reps.
 Don't simply aim to lift the heaviest weight possible.
 Instead, aim to lift the heaviest weight that allows you to maintain proper technique throughout all reps of all sets without compromising form.
 And, if you fail a rep, that set is complete.

 Share IconShare this training plan with your people: